-Academic mulcators for 3 cademic Indicators for School Support - General Education Academies (Grades 2-8) Cont.

-te Expectations)

-Target Reason for Tracking Measure Rubric

-The academy will have an MDE Index score of 45 or higher Is the school meeting the state designation expectations as set forth by state and federal accountability systems?
-The MiSchool Data Overall Index Score Exceeds: ≥ 70% Meets: ≥45% but < 70% Approaching: ≥30% but < 45% Does Not Meet: < 30%

-(Measuring Grade Level Performance)

-Target Measure Rubric

-50% of students (grades 2-8 combined) are at the grade level norm on the NWEA reading assessment from fall to spring Are students achieving proficiency on a nationally normed assessment in reading?
-NWEA report stating the percentage of students at grade level using the average national achievement percentile ranking for reading Exceeds: ≥ 70% Meets: ≥50% but < 70% Approaching: ≥30% but < 50% Does Not Meet: < 30%

-(Measuring Grade Level Performance)

-Target Measure Rubric

-50% of students (grades 2-8 combined)are at the grade level norm on the NWEA math assessment from fall to spring Are students achieving proficiency on a nationally normed assessment in math?
-NWEA report stating the percentage of students at grade level using the average national achievement percentile ranking for math Exceeds: $\geq 70\%$ Meets: $\geq 50\%$ but $< 70\%$ Approaching: $\geq 30\%$ but $< 50\%$ Does Not Meet: $< 30\%$

-(Measuring Grade Level Per formance-State Assessment)

-Target Measure Rubric

-Academies will show a 3% difference on the ELA MSTEP/PSAT compared to the composite district Are students outperforming students in schools they might otherwise attend (composite) on the ELA grade level state assessment?
+Academic Indica tors for School Support- Gene eral Education Academie s (Grades 9-12) Exceeds Meets Approaching "Meets" or "Exceeds" in both and has no more than 2 "Doe overall goals and both Index goals s Not Meet" Indicators "Meets" or "Exceeds" in both overall goals and both Index goals and has no more than 4 "Does Not Meet" Indicators l goal and both Index goals and has dicators or has all "Approaching" Does No t Meet Did not meet overall goals an partnership school d has been labeled as an ATS,CSI or (Measuring S State Expectations) Target Reason for Tracking Measure Rubric Academies will show a 3% growth increase on the math SAT over time Are students making sufficient yearly academic growth to increase proficiency in math?
+Testing scores reported by MiSchool data Exceeds: ≥ 6% Meets: ≥3% but < 6% Approaching: ≥1% but < 3% Does Not Meet: < 1% (Measuring State Expectati ons) Target Reason for Tracking Measure Rubric Academies will show a 3% growth increase on the EBRW SAT over time Are students making sufficient yearly academic growth to increase proficiency in ELA?
+Testing scores reported by MiSchool data Exceeds: ≥ 6% Meets: ≥3% but < 6% Approaching: ≥1% but < 3% Does Not Meet: < 1% (Measuring State Expectati ons) Target Reason for Tracking Measure Rubric Academies will show a 3% difference on the EBRW SAT compared to the composite district Are students out-performing students in schools they might otherwise attend (composite) on state assessments in reading and writing?
 Testing scores reported by MiSchool data.
+Composite resident district will be determined based on pupil enrollment as submitted to CEPI via MSDS in the fall of each academic year Exceeds: ≥ 10% Meets: ≥3% but < 10% Approaching: ≥1% but < 3% Does Not Meet: 0% (Measuring Grade Level Pe formance-State Assessment) Target Reason for Tracking Measure Rubric Academies will show a 3% difference on the math SAT compared to the composite district Are students out-performing students in schools they might otherwise attend (composite) on state assessments in math?
+Testing scores reported by MiSchool data.
 Composite resident district will be determined based on pupil enrollment as submitted to CEPI via MSDS in the fall of each academic year Exceeds: ≥ 10% Meets: ≥3% but < 10% Approaching: ≥1% but < 3% Does Not Meet: 0%

-1 formance-State Assessment)

-Target Measure Rubric

-Academies will show a 3% difference on the math MSTEP/PSAT compared to the composite district Are students outperforming students in schools they might otherwise attend (composite) on the math grade level state assessment?
-Testing scores reported by MiSchool data.
-Composite resident district will be determined based on pupil enrollment as submitted to CEPI via MSDS in the fall of each academic year Exceeds: $\geq 10\%$ Meets: $\geq 3\%$ but $< 10\%$ Approaching: $\geq 1\%$ but $< 3\%$ Does Not Meet: 0%